lucky1945/NewConceptEnglish/新概念第二册-句型分析/新概念第二册-12-课文-12、36、60、84/Lesson 36 Across the Channel.md

     - is going to do [predicate verb phrase][simple future tense]
     - to set out from the French coast at five o'clock in the morning
         - set out [verb]
-        - from the French coast [adverbial of place]
+        - from the French coast [place adverbial]
-        - at five o'clock in the morning [adverbial of time]
+        - at five o'clock in the morning [time adverbial]
 - knowledge:
     - set + out + from + sp.